 Get Inclusa running

 Inclusa is a command line tool, like the Angular CLI.
-Install it once, then run inclusa in any project folder.
+Download it, run inclusa in any project folder, and scan.
 It is pure JavaScript, assumes Node 20 or newer, and drives a Chromium browser you already have.

 What you need